Back to 3D: Few-Shot 3D Keypoint Detection with Back-Projected 2D Features: Implementation Details

 \section{Implementation Details}

+The pipeline of our method is visualized in Fig.~\ref{fig:pipeline}.
+The features and the pairwise geodesic distances of ground-truth keypoints on the few-shot samples can be computed in advance.
 We use PyTorch3D~\citep{ravi2020pytorch3d} for the rendering of shapes, and process the rendered views with the pre-trained vision models.
 The runtime of the feature extraction thus depends on various factors, like the number of views, the complexity of the rendered mesh, the amount of points for which we extract features and the 2D feature extractor that is used.
 The feature computation normally takes between 10 to 20 seconds for one shape in our experiments on one NVIDIA A40 GPU.

 As the keypoint candidate optimization is non-linear, we use PyTorch with gradient descent to solve the optimization problem.
 We initialize the matrix $S$ (see Sec.~\ref{sec:optimization}) with random values from a normal distribution and apply a softmax per row to ensure the right-stochastic character of the matrix $S$ at every optimization step.
-Using a GPU, the optimization process (5000 steps) can be completed in about 20 seconds.
-We make our code available upon acceptance.
+Using a GPU, the optimization process (5000 steps) can be completed in about 10 seconds.
+We make our code available under the following URL: \url{https://github.com/wimmerth/back-to-3d-few-shot-keypoints}.